 The role of the Auditor

-Registered pension plans must file annual Audited Financial Statements with the Financial Services Commission of Ontario (FSCO).
-Audits are meant to ensure that FSCO receives documentation of the fund's financial condition.
+Registered pension plans must file annual Audited Financial Statements with the Financial Services Regulatory Authority of Ontario (FSRA).
+Audits are meant to ensure that FSRA receives documentation of the fund's financial condition.

 The role of the Custodian and Pension Payroll Agent